acyrus/Maven-Toys-Analysis/README.md

 The data used within this project is provided from the following link:
 [Maven Toys Sales | Kaggle](https://www.kaggle.com/datasets/mysarahmadbhat/toy-sales)

-We are provided with four tables which contain the following fields:
+We are given four tables in CSV format which contain the following fields:

 ### Products (35 unique products)
 1) Product_ID - Unique ID given to each product offered